keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 The
 [KeptnAppContext](../../reference/crd-reference/appcontext.md)
-resource is new in the `v1beta1` API included in Keptn v0.11.0.
+resource is new in the `v1beta1` API.
 Existing
 [KeptnApp](../../reference/crd-reference/app.md)
 resources that were generated manually must be migrated